haydenmurphey/stanford-machine-learning-specialization/README.md

 # Machine Learning Specialization Notes

-This repository contains my personal notes // Python code for the **Machine Learning Specialization** by Stanford University and DeepLearning.AI on Coursera.
+This repository contains my personal notes // Python code for the **Machine Learning Specialization** by Stanford University and DeepLearning.AI taught by **Andrew Ng**.

-The course is taught by **Andrew Ng**
+---

-The repository is organized by the three main courses:
+The course is broken up into three sections:

 1. **Course 1: Supervised Machine Learning**
    * Linear Regression, Logistic Regression, and Gradient Descent.